 Secure Element evolution and digital key sharing

-The addition of UWB Touchless however means that the Secure Element, where transaction keys are kept and applets perform their magic, has to change.
+The addition of UWB Touchless however means that the Secure Element, where transaction keys are kept and applets perform their magic, has to change and evolve.
 Up until now the Secure Element worked hand in glove with the NFC controller to make sure communications between the reader are secure and encrypted.
 For this reason an embedded Secure Element (eSE) usually resides on the NFC controller chip.

 The arrival of UWB Touchless signals another change in the Secure Element as shown in middle CarKey screen image: digital key sharing via the cloud where the master key on the smartphone devices ‘blesses’ and revokes shared keys.
 Mobile FeliCa Digital key sharing with FeliCa cards and devices was demonstrated at the Docomo Open House in January, also outlined in the Car Connectivity Consortium (CCR) Digital Key White Paper.
 An interesting aspect of the CCR Digital Key architecture is the platform neutrality, any Secure Element provider (FeliCa, MIFARE, etc.) can plug into it.
 Calypso could join the party but I don’t see EMV moving to add UWB Touchless because it requires a battery.
 EMV will probably stick with battery free NFC and plastic cards.

-The images suggest a possible scenario implementing AliPay in iOS 14 Apple Pay:
+The images suggest a scenario for implementing AliPay in iOS 14 Apple Pay:

 - AliPay has a PassKit API method to add a ‘QR Card’ to Wallet.

-- Wallet QR Card set as the main card is directly activated with a button double-click for Face or a Touch ID authentication and dynamic QR Code payment generation in Apple Pay.
+- Apple Pay Wallet QR Card set as the main card is directly activated with a button double-click for Face or a Touch ID authentication and dynamic QR Code payment generation in Apple Pay.

-The burning question here is does AliPay have a Secure Element Java Card applet performing transactions with keys and no network connection?
-If so we have QR Wallet payment cards.
+The burning question here is: have Apple and AliPay developed Secure Element technology and Java Card applets for encrypted transactions that work without network connections?
+If so QR Wallet payment ‘cards’ are possible.
 Direct Apple Pay Wallet QR integration with would open up things for 3rd party (non bank) payment players.
-QR integration with separate access controls for the Secure Element and NFC/UWB hardware frontend might also help Apple skirt NFC monopoly allegations that got Apple Pay in trouble the Swiss government.
+QR integration with separate access controls for the Secure Element and NFC/UWB hardware frontend might also help Apple skirt NFC monopoly allegations that got Apple Pay in trouble in Europe.

 Dual Mode and flexible front ends